rileyschnee/flix-finder/README.md

 - [x] User can see release date and average rating on details page.
 - [x] User sees placeholder images while waiting for movie images to load.
+- [x] In the detail view, when the user taps the projector icon, the user can view the trailer.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How to use the database to create you own watchlist.
-(Saving data) 2.
+(Saving list data)
+2. How to design a good UI.

 ## Video Walkthrough